barek2k2/record_locator/README.md

   </code>
 </pre>

-Now restart your server!
+<strong>Now restart your server!</strong>

 <p>
 <strong> has_record_locator will expect Numeric field only (here publisher_id is Integer)</strong>
 </p>

-You can see the encoded value by calling encoded_record_locator method from your ActiveRecord model object:
+From your ActiveRecord model object, You can get the encoded value by calling encoded_record_locator method:
 <pre>
   <code>
     @book.encoded_record_locator